-The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in Management Discussion and Analysis, Board's Report including Annexures to Board's Report and Corporate Governance report, but does not include the standalone financial statements and our auditor's report thereon.
-Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this information, we are required to report that fact.
+- The Company's Board of Directors is responsible for the other information.
+The other information comprises the information included in the Director's report, but does not include the consolidated financial statements, standalone financial statements and our auditor's report thereon. - Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the information is materially inconsistent with the standalone financial statements, or our knowledge obtained in the audit or otherwise appears to be materially misstated. - If, based on the work we have performed, we conclude that there is a material misstatement of this information, we are required to report that fact.
 We have nothing to report in this regard.